 Service Group Attributes Definition AutoStartList (user-defined) List of systems on which, under specific conditions, the service group will be started with VCS (usually at system boot).
 For example, if a system is a member of a failover service group's AutoStartList attribute, and if the service group is not already running on another system in the cluster, the group is brought online when the system is started.
 VCS uses the AutoStartPolicy attribute to determine the system on which to bring the service group online.
 Note: For the service group to start, AutoStart must be enabled and Frozen must be 0.
-Also, beginning with 1.3.0, you must define the SystemList attribute prior to setting this attribute. ■ Default: {} (none) AutoStartPolicy (user-defined) Sets the policy VCS uses to determine on which system to bring a service group online if multiple systems are available.
+Also, beginning with 1.3.0, you must define the SystemList attribute prior to setting this attribute.
+Type and dimension: string-keylistDefault: {} (none) AutoStartPolicy (user-defined) Sets the policy VCS uses to determine the system on which a service group is brought online during an autostart operation if multiple systems exist.
 This attribute has three options: Order (default)-Systems are chosen in the order in which they are defined in the AutoStartList attribute.
 Load-Systems are chosen in the order of their capacity, as designated in the AvailableCapacity system attribute.
 System with the highest capacity is chosen first.
 Priority-Systems are chosen in the order of their priority in the SystemList attribute.
 Systems with the lowest priority is chosen first.
 Type and dimension: string-scalarDefault: Order

 Service Group Attributes Definition ClusterFailOverPolicy (user-defined) Determines how a global service group behaves when a cluster faults or when a global group faults.
 The attribute can take the following values: Manual-The group does not fail over to another cluster automatically.
 Auto-The group fails over to another cluster automatically if it is unable to fail over within the local cluster, or if the entire cluster faults.
-Connected-The group fails over automatically to another cluster only if it is unable to fail over within the local cluster. ■ Type and dimension: string-scalar ■ Default: Manual ClusterList (user-defined) Specifies the list of clusters on which the service group is configured to run. (user defined) ■ Type and dimension: integer-association ■ Default: {{\} (none) CurrentCount Number of systems on which the service group is active. (system use only) Type and dimension: integer-scalarDefault: Not applicable.
-DeferAutoStart Indicates whether HAD defers the auto-start of a global group in (system use only) the local cluster in case the global cluster is not fully connected.
-Type and dimension: boolean-scalar ■ Default: Not applicable Enabled Indicates if a service group can be failed over or brought online. (user-defined) The attribute can have global or local scope.
+Connected-The group fails over automatically to another cluster only if it is unable to fail over within the local cluster.
+Type and dimension: string-scalarDefault: Manual ClusterList (user-defined) Specifies the list of clusters on which the service group is configured to run. (acci dollilod) ■ Type and dimension: integer-association ■ Default: {} (none) CurrentCount Number of systems on which the service group is active. (system use only) Type and dimension: integer-scalarDefault: Not applicable.
+DeferAutoStart (system use only) Indicates whether HAD defers the auto-start of a global group in the local cluster in case the global cluster is not fully connected.
+(Gyotelli dae olily) Type and dimension: boolean-scalarDefault: Not applicable Enabled Indicates if a service group can be failed over or brought online. (user-defined) The attribute can have global or local scope.
 If you define local (system-specific) scope for this attribute, VCS prevents the service group from coming online on specified systems that have a value of 0 for the attribute.
-You can use this attribute to prevent failovers on a system when performing maintenance on the system. ■ Type and dimension: boolean-scalar ■ Default: 1 (enabled)
+You can use this attribute to prevent failovers on a system when performing maintenance on the system.
+Type and dimension: boolean-scalarDefault: 1 (enabled)